This model outputs the current time every time it is refreshed.

 sql: SELECT now() AS inserted_on

-To understand what this is doing, let's go ahead and select the Refresh button.
+To understand what this is doing, let's go ahead and select the refresh button as seen in the screenshot below.
 This button performs the same command as the below in the CLI.

 rill project refresh --model now --local